fperakis/SwissFEL_BERNINA_20181820/README.md

 - calculate pump-probe signal

 -----------------------------
-Instalation on an SwissFEL machine
+Installation on a SwissFEL machine
 1) ssh to a data analysis node by:
 ```bash
 $ salloc -p day   # allocate nodes